Know What You Breathe.

 Be part of our citizen's air monitoring grid

-Join our citizen's effort to establish an air monitoring grid that will help collect data about the quality of air we all breathe.
-For dangerous particulate matter (PM) pollution, TCEQ — the state regulating agency — has relied largely on a single air monitor on Old Fort Worth Road.
-That monitor was upwind of our biggest regional (and statewide) polluters.
-It was taken down in April 2022 and has yet to be re-installed.
+For dangerous particulate matter (PM) pollution, TCEQ — the state regulating agency — has relied largely on a single air monitor that was taken down in April 2022 and has yet to be re-installed.
 This means the only way to know what we are breathing currently is by expanding our citizens' network of PurpleAir sensors.

 Myths we hear